 The Ohio Manual of Uniform Traffic Control Devices states "STOP signs should not be used for speed control."

-A page on the Internet site of Troy Michigan has information on a review of over 70 technical papers on multiway stop installations.
+A page on the Internet site of Federal Way, WA has information on a review of over 70 technical papers on multiway stop installations.
 The page states in part the "The research found that, overwhelmingly, multi-way stop signs do NOT control speed except under very limited conditions.
 The research shows that the concerns about unwarranted stop signs are well founded."

 Additional information on stop signs